smokindoug/BMASkill/README.md

 - add hours
 - add

 The skill will then ask you for the **number** of hours your want to add.
-Also, is asks for a descripion of the volunteer **task**.
-The task helps us associate volunteer activity.
+Also, it asks for a descripion of the volunteer **task**.
+The task helps us properly categorize volunteer activity.
 Once you confirm the entered information, the skill will perform the add and report the new total.

 Again, you can combine opening the skill and adding volunteer hours together:
 - open b.m.a, for adding volunteer hours